Understanding the Commercial Real Estate World of Lakeview, Chicago

 1. Retail Spaces: Lakeview’s main commercial corridors, particularly along Clark Street, Belmont Avenue, and Broadway, are home to a variety of retail businesses.
 These areas are bustling with activity, offering everything from boutique shops and restaurants to national retail chains and service-oriented businesses that cater to the needs of residents and visitors.

-2. Office Spaces: Lakeview offers a range of office spaces, from small, independent offices to larger corporate spaces.
+2. Chicago Office Spaces: Lakeview offers a range of office spaces, from small, independent offices to larger corporate spaces.
 Given the neighborhood’s vibrant atmosphere and proximity to public transportation, it is an attractive location for creative firms, tech startups, and professional services.

 3. Mixed-Use Developments: Mixed-use properties are increasingly popular in Lakeview, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.